org-not-included/simple_analytics_pipeline/README.md

 # simple_analytics_pipeline
-A simple example of loading data from CSV into SQLite DB, and then representing some of the data as charts.
+A simple example of loading data from CSV into SQLite DB, and then representing some data as charts.